Reformed Essentials

 -

-This is the third in Michael's projected four-volume prolegomena to Reformed theology.
+This is the third in Michael's four-volume prolegomena to Reformed theology.
 In this book, Michael responds to the New Perspectives on Paul (NPP) and Radical Orthodoxy (RO).

 Michael's evaluation of the Sanders, Dunn, Wright approach to Paul is brilliant.
 Michael argues that NPP defenders fail to properly distinguish between covenants of works and covenants of grace.
 Thus Sanders can't explain Paul, Dunn and Wright err by see Paul as more influenced by Second Temple Judaism that reacting against its errors.